bootlin/training-materials/slides/debugging-linux-application-stack/debugging-linux-application-stack.typ

 === Threaded interrupts

-- Threaded interrupts are a mecanism that allows to handle the interrupt using a hard IRQ handler and a threaded IRQ handler.
+- Threaded interrupts are a mechanism that allows to handle the interrupt using a hard IRQ handler and a threaded IRQ handler.

   - Created calling #kfunc("request_threaded_irq") instead of